-I had one dream above all others when I was a little girl.
-I wanted to be a wife.
+I had one dream above all others when I was a little girl: To be a wife.
 I didn’t focus much on having kids, although I figured I’d probably have one or two.
 My focus was solely on finding the man who would be my life partner and building a beautiful dream life together.
 And I was determined to be a good wife.

-Of course, as a child, I couldn’t know what being a good wife meant.
+Of course, as a child, I couldn’t know what “a good wife” meant.
 But as an adult, I have been given a unique opportunity to learn what it means.
 I married my first husband in 2010.
-He and the marriage we began to build was the fulfillment of my childhood dream.
+He and the marriage we began to build fulfilled my childhood dream.
 I dove into being a good wife and eventually a good mom with gusto.
 I was lucky to have good role models in my parents, who have been married for nearly 50 years.
 And my husband had the same blessing: loving parents who adored each other.
 I thought we were a shoo-in for a long, loving marriage.
-And I still believe we would have had one, but I lost him to a sudden heart attack when he was 36 years old.
+And I still believe we would have had one, but I lost him to a sudden heart attack when he was 36.
 We had only been married (almost) seven years, and our kids were just babies.

-Fast-forward four years, and I have been blessed to find someone to love again, but our relationship is so different than my first marriage.
+Fast-forward four years, I am blessed to find someone to love again, but our relationship differs from my first marriage.
 He is so different.
 I am so different, and what I once thought I knew about being a good wife looks and feels completely different this time than when I was young, naïve, and full of starry-eyed innocence.

 I am not only learning how to be a good wife for the second time, but amid my re-education, I am also preparing my daughter to be a good wife.
-She has the unique experience of watching her mama navigate the process of suddenly becoming a single mom to carefully cultivating a new relationship to once again becoming a wife again.
+She has the unique opportunity to watch her mama navigate the process of suddenly becoming a single mom and carefully cultivating a new relationship to become a wife again.
 And I know that she is watching every step of the way, which makes me want to be intentional with the example I set.

 How to Prepare Your Daughter to Be a Good Wife

-In marriage, I believe that each partner has their own responsibilities and requirements to make a marriage last, and some of these things will look the same for both husbands and wives.
-I have written about preparing your son to be a good husband, but this article is solely dedicated to our beautiful daughters.
-This is what I hope I can teach my daughter to prepare her to be a good wife based on my personal experience and knowledge.
+In marriage, I believe each partner has responsibilities and requirements to make a marriage last, and some of these things will look the same for both.
+I have written about preparing your son to be a good husband, but I dedicate this article to our beautiful daughters.
+This is what I hope I can teach my daughter to prepare her to be a good wife based on my experience and knowledge.

 1. Be respectful.

-In his best-selling book, Love and Respect, Emerson Eggerichs asserted that husbands desire respect and wives desire love.
-While this may be true on the surface, other experts disagree and suggest that respect is a mutual core necessity between a man and his wife.
-As a woman who has been married (twice now), I tend to agree that respect should go both ways.
+In his best-selling book Love and Respect, Emerson Eggerichs asserts that husbands desire respect and wives desire love.
+While this may be true, other experts disagree and suggest that respect is a mutual core necessity between a man and his wife.
+As a woman who has been married (twice now), I agree that respect should go both ways.1

 2. Love the skin you’re in.

-Unfortunately, we live in a society where women are taught to criticize their bodies and feel shame if they’re not “perfect” as the models on the covers of magazines.
-Girls as young as 3 start to worry about their body image.
-Yikes!
+Unfortunately, our society teaches women to criticize their bodies and feel shame if they’re not “perfect” like the models on magazine covers.
+Girls as young as three start to worry about their body image.
+Yikes!3

-Instead of focusing on physical attractiveness, teaching our daughters to focus on being kind and confident in who they are will make them far more attractive to everyone, including their husbands.
-More importantly, it will give them the confidence and self-worth (discussed below) they need to sustain a healthy relationship.
+Instead of focusing on physical attractiveness, teaching our daughters to be kind and confident in who they are will make them far more attractive to everyone, including their husbands.
+More importantly, it will give them the confidence and self-worth (discussed below) they need to sustain a healthy relationship.4

 3. Communicate effectively.

-When it boils down to it, the key to a healthy marriage is often found in effective communication.
+When it boils down to it, effective communication often leads to a healthy marriage.
 And the key to effective communication is listening.
-Women, it seems, are naturally better listeners than men and happen to have a leg up in this department.
-However, many women expect men to listen as they do, but men’s brains just aren’t wired that way.
+Many women expect men to listen as they do, but their brains don’t work that way.5,6

-One way you can prepare your daughter to be a good wife is to make sure she understands that people communicate differently, and often spouses experience this in marriage.
-So being open with feelings, honest about needs, using an appropriate tone of voice, and being an active listener can help when those communication styles begin to clash.
+One way you can prepare your daughter to be a good wife is to ensure she understands that people communicate differently, and often spouses experience this in marriage.
+So being open with feelings, honest about needs, using an appropriate tone of voice, and being an active listener can help when those communication styles clash.

 4. Fight fair.

-Being in an intimate relationship with someone who has different thoughts, ideas, opinions, or beliefs from ourselves will result in conflict at times.
+Being in an intimate relationship with someone with different thoughts, ideas, opinions, or beliefs from ourselves will sometimes result in conflict.
 But conflict is normal and part of even the healthiest of relationships; it just has to be handled productively.
 Learning how to fight fair with the person you love will go a long way in creating a healthy marriage dynamic that will survive these types of disagreements.

 Rules of Fighting Fair

-You can help your daughter learn how to fight fair by teaching her some basic rules, such as:
+You can help your daughter learn how to fight fair by teaching her some basic rules, such as:8

 - No name-calling.